elendiastarman/Tametsi-level-generator/README.md

 ### Playing in Tametsi

 Tametsi actually has a built-in method of loading additional puzzle files - that's how the bonus levels 101-160 are loaded!
 They're in `/puzzles` within the root Tametsi folder (likely `/your/path/to/SteamLibrary/steamapps/common/Tametsi`).
 On game startup, Tametsi reads all `.puz` files in this folder and displays them on the in-game selection screen.
 Simply put your newly-generated puzzles in that folder and reboot the game!

+### Website visualization

+You can visualize the solver's solution for a particular puzzle by running the visualizer script `python visualizer.py [filename.puz]` (if no filename is given, defaults to `latest.puz`) and then opening `visualizer.html` in your favorite web browser.

 ## How to Use